 What are the costs involved to deliver my boat?

 Our daily rate, which includes Captain and Mate, is very competitive.
-Please call 954 205 1613 or email firstname.lastname@example.org for our current rate.
+Please complete our short price estimate form, call 954 205 1613 or email firstname.lastname@example.org for our current rate.

 A daily fee, per person, is charged to cover all food costs.